srubianof/AREP-AUTOSCALING/README.md

 ```
 5. To be able to launch our docker compose each time the machine stars we are going to create a new service that will execute it as show below
 ![](https://cdn.discordapp.com/attachments/748398289514397717/772710385139580958/carbon-15.png)
-Once the service is create you must grant permissions so it can be executed, read and written with chmod 777, and finally enable it
+Once the service is create you must grant permissions, so it can be executed, read and written with chmod 777, and finally enable it.
 ```
 systemctl enable docker-service.service
 ```
-6. Once we have our main machine up and running we are going to crear an Amazon Machine Image (AMI) which will provide the information required to launch a new instance.
+6. Once we have our main machine up and running, we are going to create an Amazon Machine Image (AMI) which will provide the information required to launch a new instance.
 ![](https://cdn.discordapp.com/attachments/748398289514397717/772711784313782304/Screen_Shot_2020-10-31_at_6.20.14_PM.png)
 Then we are going to give it a name
 ![](https://cdn.discordapp.com/attachments/748398289514397717/772711793323278366/Screen_Shot_2020-10-31_at_6.20.39_PM.png)